 Comprehensive Examination for the Doctorate

 - Before the examination, the aspirant will prepare a novel and creative research proposal in an area outside of his/her own specialty.
 Here specialty is used to describe an area closely related to the aspirant’s thesis work but not necessarily the discipline (i.e. physical, analytical, etc.).
-For Chemical Education students, the research proposal is in any aspect of educational research concerning the learning of chemistry.
-The format of the proposal shall follow the current NSF or NIH guidelines and shall be no longer than 10 pages in length.
-(Guidelines for this format can be found here.)
+This topic should be chosen in conjunction with the student’s Research Advisory Committee and be approved 5 weeks prior to the anticipated date of the Oral Examination.

 - The aspirant will present and defend the research proposal to the committee at the oral examination.
 Although the research proposal will normally be a major portion of the oral examination, the committee may also examine the aspirant on more general subject areas (not necessarily related to the proposal) or on his/her current research activities.

 - Typical comprehensive examinations last 2 to 3 hours.
 The grade on this examination will be “Satisfactory” or “Unsatisfactory”.
 A majority of the Oral Examination Committee members must concur that the student should receive a “Satisfactory Pass” for this grade to be assigned.
 If the aspirant receives a grade of “Failed” on the comprehensive oral examination, he or she may be allowed upon the recommendation of the Department, to repeat it; but under no circumstances may the aspirant take it more than twice.
 In any case, the examination may not be repeated until at least 90 days have elapsed since the last unsuccessful attempt.